JocysCom/VsAiCompanion/README.md

 # Jocys.com VS AI Companion
-This is a free and open-source project for people who have an [OpenAI API](https://platform.openai.com/) (GPT-3/4, Davinci...) subscription, also run Open AI on their local machine ([GPT4All](https://gpt4all.io/)), as well as those who run AI on-premises or on Azure Cloud.
+This is a free, open-source project for people who have an [OpenAI API](https://platform.openai.com/) (GPT-3/4, Davinci...) subscription or/and run Open AI on their local machine ([GPT4All](https://gpt4all.io/)), on-premises, or on Azure Cloud.

-The AI Companion is a tool that analyzes your project files and works alongside you to streamline development and boost productivity.
-It can be installed as a Visual Studio extension or run as a standalone application.
+The AI Companion is a tool that answers questions, analyzes project files, and works alongside, streamlining development and boosting productivity.
+Application allows easy creation of custom, fine-tuned AI models as chatbots or virtual employees. subscription.
 It's like a Swiss Army Knife of AI for developers.
-Application allows you to easily create custom, fine-tuned AI models for company chatbots or virtual employees.
+AI Companion can run as a standalone portable application or as a Visual Studio extension.
+Extension version can also be installed via Visual Studio Extension Manager.

 ### Why Use Tools Utilizing API Instead of Web Chat GPT?